 - Involvement opportunities at your local hospital

 - The Equality Reference Group (ERG) - a patient reference group to address any equality and diversity issues in relation to patients and services.

 - Volunteer as a Patient rep on one of our health projects or programme boards.
-Email us and let us know your area of interest and we will be in touch as soon as a relevant opportunity arises.
+Email us to let us know your area of interest and we will be in touch as soon as a relevant opportunity arises.

-You can also contact the Communications and Engagement team directly with your feedback by emailing: firstname.lastname@example.org
+You can also contact the Communications and Engagement team directly with your feedback by emailing OCCG.firstname.lastname@example.org